apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 maxBackoff                4000            The maximum time (in millis) to wait between consecutive attempts to
                                           write to the channel(s) if the channel is full.
-The source will start at a low backoff and increase it exponentially each time the channel throws a ChannelException, upto the value specified by this parameter. batchSize                 100             Granularity at which to batch transfer to the channel inputCharset              UTF-8           Character set used by deserializers that treat the input file as text. decodeErrorPolicy         ``FAIL``        What to do when we see a non-decodable character in the input file.
+The source will start at a low backoff and increase it exponentially each time the channel throws a ChannelException, up to the value specified by this parameter. batchSize                 100             Granularity at which to batch transfer to the channel inputCharset              UTF-8           Character set used by deserializers that treat the input file as text. decodeErrorPolicy         ``FAIL``        What to do when we see a non-decodable character in the input file.